Diabetes and Seniors: How To Lower Its Risks

 During your visits, take note of the cleanliness, comfort, and design of the surroundings.
 Observe how team members interact with current residents and ask questions about daily care practices, meal preparation, and recreation schedules.
 Consider speaking with both residents and caregivers to gain insight into the community’s culture.
 Are residents engaged in the programs offered?
 Do the team members seem attentive and friendly?
 These conversations can give you a deeper understanding of daily life in the community.

-We invite you to learn more about our senior living communities in Texas and Nevada, from our assisted living and memory care neighborhoods in Richardson and Cedar Park, to our dedicated memory care services in Henderson and Round Rock.
+We invite you to learn more about our senior living communities in Texas and Nevada, from our assisted living and memory care neighborhoods in Richardson and Cedar Park, to our dedicated memory care services in Henderson.

 Making the Decision with Your Family